-The project has been facilitated and recorded by Aboriginal community broadcaster Gilla McGuiness, with technical assistance from Nicky Stott.
+The project was facilitated and recorded by Aboriginal Fitzroy community broadcaster Gilla McGuiness, with technical assistance from Nicky Stott.
 The project was financially supported by a City of Yarra grant.

 Aunty Georgina Williams

 Aunty Georgina Williams is a Gunditjamara Elder who was born in Fitzroy and has been actively involved in the development of just about every Fitzroy Aboriginal community organisation and worked on all the committees.
-She also sits on the Elders council at Deakin University and is currently the Volunteer Chairperson of the Waroona Trust Inc (Waroona Aboriginal Cemetery).Aunty Georgina Williams
+She also sits on the Elders council at Deakin University and is currently the Volunteer Chairperson of the Weeroona Trust Inc. (Weeroona Aboriginal Cemetery).Aunty Georgina Williams

-Uncle Brian Lovett is a Gunditjamara Elder originally from Lake Condor Mission who was forcibly taken away from his parents, along with his younger siblings, by the state in 1958 and grew up in institutions.
-As a young man he met the founder of the 1970's Aboriginal Black Power Movement, Bruce McGuinness, and became active in that movement.Uncle Brian Lovett
+Uncle Brian Lovett was a Gunditjamara Elder originally from Lake Condor Mission who was forcibly taken away from his parents, along with his younger siblings, by the state in 1958 and grew up in institutions.
+As a young man he met local co-founder of the 1970's Aboriginal Black Power Movement, Bruce McGuinness, and became active in that movement.Uncle Brian Lovett